Jean-Kevin Augustin's future with Leeds United is very much up in the air.

 However the 23-year-old has been limited to just three cameo appearances since moving to West Yorkshire.

-The club announced last week that Augustin's loan spell would not be extended to the end of the season, casting doubt over the permanent deal that was placed into the agreement.
+The club announced on Wednesday that Augustin's loan spell would not be extended to the end of the season, casting doubt over the permanent deal that was placed into the agreement.

 The Athletic have confirmed that the striker is obliged to sign for the club permanently this summer, however Leeds United are said to be assessing how to scrap such a deal.

-But after Forbes' Bundesliga expert Manuel Veth claimed that the agreement was set in stone, Hay has said that there's an acceptance that his Leeds United career is over.
+But after Forbes' Bundesliga expert Manuel Veth claimed that the agreement was set in stone, Hay said reiterated that it could prove to be a very messy situation.

 GIVEMESPORT'S Phil Spencer says...